JingweiHu-Math/webpage/_pages/research.md

 ======
 My research is mainly focused on development and analysis of efficient and structure-preserving numerical methods for kinetic equations (a mesoscopic description of interacting particle systems with the nonlinear Boltzmann equation as a prominent example) and related problems arising in multiscale modeling and simulation.

-Some of my recent representative work include:
+Some of my recent representative work includes:

 * Fast Fourier spectral methods for Boltzmann type collisional kinetic equations
 * Asymptotic-preserving and positivity-preserving schemes for multiscale kinetic equations
 * Energy/entropy dissipative schemes for Fokker-Planck type equations
-* Low rank methods for high dimensional kinetic equations
+* Low-rank methods for high dimensional kinetic equations
 * Uncertainty quantification for kinetic equations

 <!--